MatteoGioia/neuron/zettelkasten/University/Machine Learning/ML - SA 1.md

     |Ferrari | 300000.00 | Red | 3 | 1 (Yes)|
     |Ford fiesta| 25000 | Blue | 5| 0 (No) |

-    As we can see, each instance (row) has multiple features (columns) each one describing a different aspect.
+    As we can see, each instance (row) has multiple features (columns) describing a different aspect.
 Each feature can either be a discrete value (e.g. number of doors), a real value (e.g. price) or a binary value (e.g. 4x4) used for classification.

     A supervised learning model can be trained on such datasets so that one feature of a new instance can be predicted based on the past instances examined.